Washington County, TN Election Commission preparing for Election Day

 The commission ensures every square is available for each candidate, double-checking each ballot is correct and making sure the candidates are in their respective place.

 “This is very important.
-That’s the one thing that most of us are concerned with,” McKee said.
+That’s the one thing that most of us are concerned with,” Election Commission Chair Janet McKee said.
 “After the election, they double-check all of the votes to be sure that they’re totaled correctly.
-It’s very work-intensive, really.
+It’s very work-intensive, really.”

-“We have lots of citizens who come in on Election Day and early voting,” Washington County, Tennessee election commission chair, Janet McKee said.
+“We have lots of citizens who come in on Election Day and early voting,” McKee said.
 “We’re probably going to have a lot more write-in votes.
 At the last election.
-It’s going to be 4x more, 5x more.
+It’s going to be 4-times more, 5-times more.
 We’re really trying to get everything organized for Election Day.
 During the day, we can begin counting those absentee ballots.
 We invite people to come and observe.”

 McKee added that everything is setup to be as safe as possible, when voting, in terms of protecting against COVID-19.